lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 128
 ```

-It failed with exit code `128`.
-So, we can use the exit code to determine success vs. failure.
+It returned an exit code of `128`, which is one of `git`'s exit codes for failures.
 Now let's try the `ls` command:

 ```python
 >>> result = subprocess.call(["ls"], cwd="ex3")